 Insulin is the major regulator of SHBG production in the liver.
 The higher the insulin, the lower the SHBG production.
 This relationship holds true not just in women, but also in men.
 Decreasing insulin levels through weight loss increases SHBG production.

 A population based study in Sweden confirmed the inverse relationship.
-Type 1 diabetics, with very low insulin levels had very high SHBG.
-Type 2 diabetics, with very high insulin, had very low SHBG.
+People with type 1 diabetes, with very low insulin levels had very high SHBG.
+People with type 2 diabetes, with very high insulin, had very low SHBG.
 Insulin directly reduces liver production of SHBG and therefore increase the levels of free and bioavailable androgens.
 Thus, excessive insulin causes both:

 - Overproduction of testosterone